 As the authorized lead petitioner, I, David Castillo, hereby certify that the information submitted in this petition for a California public charter school to be named Urban Montessori Charter School (the “School” or “Urban Montessori”) to be submitted to the Alameda County Office of Education (“ACOE” or the “County”) is true to the best of my knowledge and belief; I also certify that this petition does not constitute the conversion of any private schools to the status of public charter schools; and further, I understand that if awarded a charter, the School will follow any and all federal, state, and local laws and regulations that apply to the School, including but not limited to:

 The School shall meet all statewide standards and conduct the student assessment tests pursuant to Education Code Section 60605, and any other statewide standards authorized in statute, or student assessments applicable to children in non-charter public schools.
 [Ref.
-Education Code Section 47605(c)(1)]
+Education Code Section 47605(d)(1)]

-The School shall be deemed the exclusive public schools employer of the employees of Urban Montessori Charter School for purposes of the Educational Employment Relations Act.
+The School declares that it shall be deemed the exclusive public schools employer of the employees of Urban Montessori Charter School for purposes of the Educational Employment Relations Act.
 [Ref.
-Education Code Section 47605 (b)(5)(O)]
+Education Code Section 47605 (c)(6)]

 The School shall be nonsectarian in its programs, admissions, policies, governance, employment practices, and all other operations.
 [Ref.
-Education Code Section 47605(d)(1)]
+Education Code Section 47605(e)(1)]

 The School shall not charge tuition, fees, or other mandatory payments for attendance at the charter schools or for participation in programs that are required for children.
 [Ref.
-Education Code Section 47605(d)(1)]
+Education Code Section 47605(e)(1)]

-The School shall not discriminate on the basis of the characteristics listed in Section 220 (actual or perceived disability, gender, nationality, race, color, or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics).
+The School shall not discriminate on the basis of the characteristics listed in Section 220 (actual or perceived disability, gender, gender identity, gender expression, nationality, race, color, or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code, including immigration status, or association with an individual who has any of the aforementioned characteristics).
 The School shall further not discriminate on the basis of creed, ancestry, athletic performance, special need, proficiency in the English language or a foreign language, or academic achievement.
 [Ref.
-Education Code Section 47605(d)(1)]
+Education Code Section 47605(e)(1)]

 The School shall admit all pupils who wish to attend Urban Montessori Charter School, and who submit a timely application, unless Urban Montessori Charter School receives a greater number of applications than there are spaces for children, in which case each application will be given equal chance of admission through a public random drawing process.
-Except as required by Education Code Section 47605(d)(2), admission to Urban Montessori Charter School shall not be determined according to the place of residence of the student or his or her parents within the State.
-Preference in the public random drawing shall be given as required by Education Code Section 47605(d)(2)(B).
-In the event of a drawing, the chartering authority shall make reasonable efforts to accommodate the growth of the Charter Schools in accordance with Education Code Section 47605(d)(2)(C).
+Except as required by Education Code Section 47605(e)(2), admission to Urban Montessori Charter School shall not be determined according to the place of residence of the student or of that student’s parent or legal guardian within the State.
+Preference in the public random drawing shall be given as required by Education Code Section 47605(e)(2)(B)(i)-(iv).
+In the event of a drawing, the chartering authority shall make reasonable efforts to accommodate the growth of the Charter Schools in accordance with Education Code Section 47605(e)(2)(C).
 [Ref.
-Education Code Section 47605(d)(2)(A)-(B)]
+Education Code Section 47605(e)(2)(A)-(C)]

 The School shall adhere to all provisions of federal law related to children with disabilities including, but not limited to the Individuals with Disabilities in Education Improvement Act of 2004 (“IDEIA”), Section 504 of the Rehabilitation Act of 1973 (“Section 504"), and Title II of the Americans with Disabilities Act of 1990 (“ADA”).